benbalter/benbalter.github.com/_posts/2012-06-02-publishing-government-data-that-developers-will-actually-use.md

 ### 2. Eat your own dog food

 When organizations consume the products they create, they empirically deliver better, more reliable, and more innovative products.
-You’d never seek to buy a car from a dealer that’s never driven one, yet we often expect the public to build applications based on APIs (Application Programming Interfaces – how computers talk to one another) published by organizations that have never had to consume their own data.
+You'd never seek to buy a car from a dealer that's never driven one, yet we often expect the public to build applications based on APIs (Application Programming Interfaces – how computers talk to one another) published by organizations that have never had to consume their own data.
 Rather than solving the same problem twice, start by exposing all relevant data through public APIs and then work backward to build internal applications that rely on those externally facing data feeds.

 ### 3. Data as a citizen service

 It is tempting to try and meet open data benchmarks, at least on face, by publishing snapshots of large datasets.
 Yet multi-gigabyte database exports do little to encourage external development, especially when such data-dumps are delayed and infrequent.
-Imagine the usefulness of a Facebook feed that showed your friends’ activity from last month.
+Imagine the usefulness of a Facebook feed that showed your friends' activity from last month.
 Datasets should be directly exposed so that the public has access to live, real-time data, either in its entirety, or through proper access controls.
 This not only allows agencies to deliver more useful information, but also reduces the need to store the same data in multiple formats and in multiple locations.

 ### 4. Curate discrete pieces of data